Back

 Details:

-We want to graph this line and already have the y-intercept which is (0, 2).
-We need one more point to graph the line.
-We’ll choose \({\color{Red}x = 1}\) and find the corresponding y-value (you can choose any value for x.
-We chose x = 1 for convenience).
-Our equation is:
+You want to graph this line and already have the y-intercept which is \((0, 2)\).
+You need one more point to graph the line.
+For this example, choose \({\color{Red}x = 1}\) and find the corresponding y-value (you can choose any value for x.
+This example shows choosing x = 1 for convenience).
+The equation is:

 \(y=−3{\color{Red}x}+2\)